All students at BBPS have the right to feel safe and well, and know that they will be attended to with due care when in need of first aid.

 A) As long as your child does not have a temperature or has not had diarrhoea and/or vomiting, you should send your child to school.
-Make sure you inform your child’s teacher as if there are no specific symptoms, it is useful for them to know why that child may be acting a little different, and they can keep a close on them.
+Make sure you inform your child’s teacher as it is useful for them to know why they may be acting a little different, and we can keep a close on them.
 Again, if your child deteriorates they will be sent to sick bay for assessment and you may be asked to come and pick them up from school.

 Q) My child’s medical condition has changed, what do I do?